shapely/shapely/docs/migration_pygeos.rst

   It should thus be a matter of replacing ``query_bulk`` with ``query`` in your code.

-  See :meth:`STRtree.query` for more details.
+  See :meth:`.STRtree.query` for more details.

 - The ``nearest()`` method was changed to return an array of the same shape as the input geometries.
 Thus, for a scalar geometry it now returns a